20 Great Exit Interview Questions You Need to Ask

 5 Ways to Conduct Better Exit Interviews

-Exit interviews can be awkward and uncomfortable for departing employees, so it’s important to assure them that the interview is nothing to worry about.
-You should explain that the purpose of the interview is not malicious and that you simply want to understand their motivations for seeking alternative employment.
+Exit interviews can be awkward and uncomfortable for departing employees if you don’t know what to say.
+So, it’s important to assure them that the interview is nothing to worry about.
+You should explain that you simply want to understand their motivations for seeking alternative employment.

 You should also emphasize the fact that you aim to make positive changes to improve your company culture on behalf of their honesty and constructive feedback.
 Once employees know the reasons for the interview, they’ll be much more inclined to come forward and share their thoughts.

-2. Schedule The Interview At The Right Time
+2. Schedule the Exit Interview at the Right Time

 However, some organizations choose to conduct an exit interview after the employee has left the organization.
+Often this can be in the form of exit survey questions.
 There’s a good chance the employee will have unplugged by then which can lead to a more casual conversation and enable you to have a more honest discussion.

-3. Select The Right Person To Conduct The Interview
+3. Select the Right Person to Conduct the Exit Interview

-It’s better to put an HR representative or a second-line manager in the driver’s seat and let them conduct the interview.
-Because both HR professionals and second-line managers are in the buffer zone (e.g., they are one step removed from the departing employee), it’ll allow them to gather more honest feedback.
+Keep things neutral and amicable with an HR representative or a second-line manager in the driver’s seat and let them conduct the interview.
+Because both HR professionals and second-line managers are in the buffer zone (e.g., they are one step removed from the departing employee), it allows them to gather more honest feedback.
 What’s more, they will have the power to introduce changes based on employee feedback.

 4. Listen Carefully